Ignoring the warning, my boyfriend tugged harder on my arm.

 His palmed my breast, ruthlessly squeezing it.
 My eyes teared at the searing jolt of pain.

 “The saintly Federovs and their virginal daughter.
 Your family thinks they are so much better than everyone else,” he jeered as he forced his knee between my thighs.

 Digging my nails into his wrist, I struggled to break free.
 “Let me go!”

 “I’m tired of hand jobs and dry humps.
 Come on, Samara,” he whined as he down crowded closer and tried to kiss me.
 I stretched my head to the side, avoiding his lips.
 My mind could not keep up with Peter’s crazy display of emotions.
 Angry one second, but pleading the next.
 I knew he wasn’t happy with my decision not to go all the way, but he was insane if he thought I was going to have sex with him at my friend’s birthday party with my mother and father just down the hall.

 Craning my neck, I kept pulling on his arm, trying to dislodge his painful grip on my breast.

 “Peter, get off me!”

 His free hand went for the zipper of his jeans.
 “I’ll be quick.
 I’ll even pull out, so you won’t get pregnant.”
+This isn’t happening.